Have you ever wondered why you have a Social Insurance Number?

 The CPP (and its Quebec counterpart, QPP) was created in response to rising poverty rates among retired Canadians.
 The first payments from workers and their employers began going into the plan in 1966, and the first cheques to retirees and other beneficiaries were issued on January 1, 1967.

-Upon retirement, CPP currently pays about 25% of an average Canadian worker’s annual salary.
+Depending on how much you contribute, CPP can pay up to about one-quarter of an average worker’s salary.
+In coming years, that will increase to one-third.
 The plan is designed so that each generation of working Canadians helps fund retirement for current beneficiaries.
 Retirees can opt to begin receiving CPP between the ages of 60 and 70.

 CPP is different from OAS in that it only goes to people who have paid in to the plan.
 CPP deductions are taken off an employee’s paycheque, and self-employed workers make their contributions directly.

 Over time, the amount paid in by contributors has increased.
 In 1997, contributions were doubled to 9.9%, split between workers and their employers.

 This happened because the number of retirees was growing and there were concerns that the money coming into CPP would soon be too little to pay benefits.
 At the time there were concerns CPP would one day run out of money, especially since the Baby Boomers – the largest generation to date in Canada’s history – were getting set to retire.

 The 1997 reforms led to the creation of reserve funds, so the federal and provincial governments agreed to set up the CPP Investments to invest money that wasn’t being used immediately to pay benefits.

 CPP Investments invests, worldwide, and the Fund is now valued at more than $400 billion.
 According to the Chief Actuary of Canada, CPP Investments’ work has helped ensure the CPP will be funded for at least 75 years.